azayan165-svg/zenstrap-cpp/README.md

 ## Usage

-1. Place `odessa.exe` and your `fflags.json` file in the same folder.
+1. Place `zenstrap.exe` and your `fflags.json` file in the same folder.
 2. Launch Roblox.
-3. Run `odessa.exe`.
+3. Run `zenstrap.exe`.
 The program will find the Roblox process, apply the FFlags from your JSON file, and report its progress.

 ### Example `fflags.json`